Summary

 - Late payment fee (up to $40)

-Who should apply: Students who are preparing for study abroad will love this card.
-If you’re planning a post-graduation, international trip, sign up for this option.
+Who should apply: Students who are preparing to study abroad may find value in this card.
+Or, if you’re planning a post-graduation, international trip, consider whether it makes sense to sign up for this option.

 Comparing the best credit cards for international travel